AttenSysAI/nanobrowser/README.md

     * Select the unzipped `nanobrowser` folder.

 3. **Configure Agent Models**
-    *   Click the Nanobrowser icon in your toolbar to open the sidebar
+    *   Click the Scriptless icon in your toolbar to open the sidebar
     *   Click the `Settings` icon (top right).
     *   Add your LLM API keys.
-    *   Choose which model to use for different agents (Navigator, Planner, Validator)
+    *   Choose which model to use for different agents (Pathfinder, Architect, Inspector)

 ## 🛠️ Build from Source